Get Help for Your Child or Adolescent with Our Mental Health Services in Park Ridge, IL

 Evaluation & Treatment of Children

 Children can experience a variety of symptoms and problematic behavior.
 At times, it is a transitional expression, at others, a more serious and lasting process which can interfere with their lives on a daily basis, making it difficult to function.
 We provide a full range of assessment and treatment options, based on each particular circumstance.
+Our goal is to find and maximize your child’s strengths.

 Examples may include symptoms of anxiety, such as the following: